geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Yeah, I see.
 I saw you made define global also a param.
 It's just an alias now.

 ##### **Geohot** [[00:14:52](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=892)]
 Yes, define global is just an alias for param now.
-We only made one new uup, but I think we can unify.
-So the problem with kernel right now is it has uups in the arg.
+We only made one new UOp, but I think we can unify.
+So the problem with kernel right now is it has UOps in the arg.

 ##### **Geohot** [[00:15:05](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=905)]
-Those uups should actually just be in source 0.
-Yeah, uups in args are 0.
+Those UOps should actually just be in source 0.
+Yeah, UOps in args are 0.

 ##### **Geohot** [[00:15:15](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=915)]
 Oh yeah, I don't know if you're interested in that.
 This project is great.
 But I think priority one is looking for flash attention kernel.
 And priority two is refactoring kernel and custom kernel to actually just be call.